empyreuma/bigint.lua/README.md

     internally on all operations if the "strict" variable in bigint.lua is set to true (default behavior)
 * bigint.abs(bigint) - Create a new, positive bigint with the same digits
-* bigint.unserialize(bigint, string output\_type, precision) - Convert a bigint
+* bigint.unserialize(bigint, output\_type, precision) - Convert a bigint into a
-    into to a number or a string.
-By default, the bigint will be converted into a number.
-Other possible output types are "string" (alias "s"), "human-readable" (alias "human" and "h") and "scientific" (alias "sci").
+    number or a string.
+By default, the bigint will be converted into a number. output\_type is a string that changes the output of the function.
+Possible output types  are "string" (alias "s"), "human-readable" (alias "human" and "h") and "scientific" (alias "sci").
 Precision is an integer that specifies the number of digits to be displayed in human-readable or scientific output.
-* bigint.compare(bigint, bigint, string comparison (see bigint.lua))
+* bigint.compare(bigint, bigint, comparison) - Compare two bigints, returning
+    true if the comparison is true.
+Possible comparisons are "<", ">", "==", ">=", "<=", "~=" and "!=".
+You can also use the shell versions: "lt", "gt", "eq", "ge", "le" and "ne".
 * bigint.add(bigint, bigint) - Frontend addition, accounting for signs
 * bigint.subtract(bigint, bigint) - Frontend subtraction, accounting for signs
 * bigint.multiply(bigint, bigint) - Frontend multiplication operation that